Lecturer: Kate Saunders

 Also email if you notice issues with assessments or Moodle.

-For remarking or to get feedback on your assessment from your tutor, your must email within 10 days of receiving your marks.
+For remarking or to get feedback on your assessment ask your tutor and email within 10 days of receiving your marks.

 Do not direct emails to my staff account, I receive a high volume of high volume of emails and they risk going into a black hole and never being seen again!